Akash-G3/Akash-G3/README.md

 Here are some ideas to get you started: -->

  🔭 I’m currently working on Web Application Projects </br>
- 🌱 I’m currently learning React And Full stack development </br>
+ 🌱 I’m currently learning Full stack development </br>
  📫 How to reach me: You can contact me through email and my linkedIn / Social media handles</br>
  📚  My favourite thing about myself is , no matter how difficult things are I am willing to put in the work to make it work.